nmtitov/slytherin/README.md

+# Public

-# T — lean website platform in Python
+Easy to use website platform

 ## Roadmap